Skip to main content

 Now we plug into the equation

-\begin{equation*} \begin{split} 0 = y''-2xy'&+2ny \\ &= \Biggl( \sum_{k=2}^\infty k(k-1) a_k x^{k-2} \Biggr) - 2x \Biggl( \sum_{k=1}^\infty k a_k x^{k-1} \Biggr) + 2n \Biggl( \sum_{k=0}^\infty a_k x^k \Biggr) \\ &= \Biggl( \sum_{k=2}^\infty k(k-1) a_k x^{k-2} \Biggr) - \Biggl( \sum_{k=1}^\infty 2k a_k x^k \Biggr) + \Biggl( \sum_{k=0}^\infty 2n a_k x^k \Biggr) \\ &= \Biggl(2a_2+ \sum_{k=1}^\infty (k+2)(k+1) a_{k+2} x^k \Biggr) - \Biggl( \sum_{k=1}^\infty 2k a_k x^k \Biggr) + \Biggl( 2na_0 + \sum_{k=1}^\infty 2n a_k x^k \Biggr) \\ &= 2a_2+2na_0+ \sum_{k=1}^\infty \bigl( (k+2)(k+1) a_{k+2} - 2ka_k + 2n a_k \bigr) x^k . \end{split} \end{equation*}
+\begin{equation*} \begin{split} 0 &= y''-2xy'+2ny \\ &= \Biggl( \sum_{k=2}^\infty k(k-1) a_k x^{k-2} \Biggr) - 2x \Biggl( \sum_{k=1}^\infty k a_k x^{k-1} \Biggr) + 2n \Biggl( \sum_{k=0}^\infty a_k x^k \Biggr) \\ &= \Biggl( \sum_{k=2}^\infty k(k-1) a_k x^{k-2} \Biggr) - \Biggl( \sum_{k=1}^\infty 2k a_k x^k \Biggr) + \Biggl( \sum_{k=0}^\infty 2n a_k x^k \Biggr) \\ &= \Biggl(2a_2+ \sum_{k=1}^\infty (k+2)(k+1) a_{k+2} x^k \Biggr) - \Biggl( \sum_{k=1}^\infty 2k a_k x^k \Biggr) + \Biggl( 2na_0 + \sum_{k=1}^\infty 2n a_k x^k \Biggr) \\ &= 2a_2+2na_0+ \sum_{k=1}^\infty \bigl( (k+2)(k+1) a_{k+2} - 2ka_k + 2n a_k \bigr) x^k . \end{split} \end{equation*}

-As \(y''-2xy'+2ny = 0\) we have
+As \(y''-2xy'+2ny = 0\text{,}\) we have

 \begin{equation*} (k+2)(k+1) a_{k+2} + ( - 2k+ 2n) a_k = 0 , \qquad \text{or} \qquad a_{k+2} = \frac{(2k-2n)}{(k+2)(k+1)} a_k . \end{equation*}

-This recurrence relation actually includes \(a_2 = -na_0\) (which comes about from \(2a_2+2na_0 = 0\)).
+This recurrence relation actually includes \(a_2 = -na_0\) (which comes about from the constant term \(2a_2+2na_0 = 0\)).
 Again \(a_0\) and \(a_1\) are arbitrary.

 \begin{equation*} \begin{aligned} & a_2 = \frac{-2n}{(2)(1)}a_0, \qquad a_3 = \frac{2(1-n)}{(3)(2)} a_1, \\ & a_4 = \frac{2(2-n)}{(4)(3)} a_2 = \frac{2^2(2-n)(-n)}{(4)(3)(2)(1)} a_0 , \\ & a_5 = \frac{2(3-n)}{(5)(4)} a_3 = \frac{2^2(3-n)(1-n)}{(5)(4)(3)(2)} a_1 , \quad \ldots \end{aligned} \end{equation*}